 What Causes Job Loss Depression

-- Financial stress: Losing a job often means losing a source of income, which can lead to financial stress and insecurity.
+- Financial strain: Losing a job often means losing a source of income, which can lead to financial stress and insecurity.

 - Loss of identity: For many people, their job is their identity, and losing a job can lead to a sense of loss of self or a lack of purpose.